acislab/www.globalcentra.org/centra8/travel.md

 #### Ground Transportation from Taoyuan Airport to HsinChu
 Taoyuan Airport is located about 60 kilometers north from HsinChu.
 There are many options to reach Hsinchu from the airport:
 *Ri Hao Bus*:
-Ri Hao Bus has direct access from Taoyuan Airport to HsinChu, the nearest stop to the venu is NYCU stop (陽明交大光復路).
+Ri Hao Bus has direct access from Taoyuan Airport to HsinChu, the nearest stop to the venue is NYCU stop (陽明交大光復路).
 Check [*the bus route and time table*](https://www.taiwanbus.tw/eBUSPage/Query/QueryResult.aspx?rno=12500&rn=1622602799261&lan=E)

 *HSR*:<br/>
 Taiwan High Speed Rail offers fastest connection between Taoyuan and Hsinchu.
 From the airport, take metro to HSR Taoyuan station, then ride a south bounde train to HSR HsinChu Station.
-From HSR HsinChu station, get a taxi/uber to the venu.
-The time required to the venu is varied, can be from 15 minutes to 60+ minutes, depends on the time you arrive at HSR HsinChu station.
+From HSR HsinChu station, get a taxi/uber to the venue.
+The time required to the venue is varied, can be from 15 minutes to 60+ minutes, depends on the time you arrive at HSR HsinChu station.
 [HSR route and time table](https://en.thsrc.com.tw/)

 *TAXI*:
 Taxi service is available, the fare is somewhat acceptable, the average fare for trips to HsinChu is around NT1700 (US52).